 Panelboards and Distribution: Each distribution panel located within the building shall be served by a dedicated circuit breaker within the distribution section of the unit substation.
 Distribution and branch panels may be located in electrical closets that are directly accessible from a public corridor.
 These closets shall be labeled “Electrical”.
 They may also be located in public corridor walls and, if so, shall be flush-mounted.
 Each panel shall only serve electrical devices that are located on the same floor as the panel.
 The only exception to this is an emergency panel, which may serve multiple floors.
 Branch panels shall be located such that branch circuits will not exceed 100 ft. in total developed length.
 Each flush-mounted panel shall be fitted with four spare 1” conduits that extend above accessible ceiling space or to a point near the structural ceiling.
 Each new distribution or branch panel shall have a minimum of 42 spaces and a minimum of 20% spare circuit breakers when the entire installation is complete.

-Electrical Identification labels: Every electrical unit substation, switchboard, transfer switch, motor controls, safety and starter switches, distribution panels, branch panelboards, etc. shall be identified with a label designating the building number, the room number where the equipment is located, and the room number where the equipment is fed from.
-If a lighting panel is located in building 0014, room 435 and fed from a unit substation , located in room #12 in the basement, then the panel will be labeled as 0014-LP435-12).
+Electrical Identification labels: Every electrical unit substation, switchboard, transfer switch, motor controls, safety and starter switches, distribution panels, branch panelboards, etc. shall be identified with a permanent label.
+The label shall designateing the building number and the room number where the equipment is located, and the room number where the equipment is fed from.followed by a traditional low or high voltage and normal or emergency power abbreviation designation and finally the room where the equipment is fed from.
+If a 277V emergency lighting branch panel (HLS1) is located in building 0014C014, on the 4th floor, room 435 and fed from a unit substation distribution panel located in the basement, room 012 in the basement, then the panel will be labeled as 0014C014-LP435HLS1-435-012).
+Understandably this panel designation is not realistic to use in plan view of the electrical design sheets, thus the traditional designation of HLS1, HN1, LN1, etc. is acceptable to use on the plans for homerun circuits.
+However, panel and equipment schedules shall be labeled with the full nomenclature designations and a note or matrix explaining the equipment/panel numbering requirements to be provided by the contractor as the permanent posted label designation.
 Refer to FPC, specifications, University Project Manager or representative for additional information in regards to equipment labels.
 All labels must be formally printed out on an acceptable form of media and not hand written.

 Flexibility of Electrical Systems: The usage of space within University buildings, especially laboratory spaces, changes frequently.
 Remodeling, renovations and program space changes are a common occurrence.
 Therefore, the building electrical systems shall be designed with sufficient flexibility and spare capacity to accommodate substantial future changes.
 Generally, a spare capacity of 25% minimum, when feasible, shall be provided throughout each electrical system, from the reserve transformer capacity to individual lighting and power circuits to the spare amperage capacity in each branch panel.
 Of course the initial cost effectiveness and feasibility shall be evaluated and coordinated with the University Project Manager or representative.